Touchpoint dates override

 Override campaign dates for one touchpoint while keeping its schedule inside the campaign window.

-- The touchpoint already exists in the campaign.
+- The Touchpoint already exists in the campaign.

 Configure the override